joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 ;; {:a 1}
 ```

-At my current job, where I write Elixir, we ran into a scenario where needed to conditionally build out a map to pass to another function.
+I recently ran into into a scenario in an Elixir project where we needed to conditionally build out a map to pass to another function.
 The original implementation used a `cond`:

 ```